Writing: From Manuscript to the Digital Age

 At the completion of this subject students will be able to:

-- Understand a range of historical, cultural and material contexts of the production and consumption of written text.
+- Analyse a range of historical, cultural and material contexts of the production and consumption of written text

-- Investigate technologies of writing and their impact on writing and reading practices.
+- Investigate and discuss technologies of writing and their impact on writing and reading practices

-- Engage reflectively with different forms of writing in the context of students’ lived experience and environment.
+- Evaluate different forms of writing in the context of their experience and environment

-- Develop critical and awareness of students’ own reading and writing practices.
+- Appraise their own reading and writing practices

 - Discussion forum/Discussion Board